The Joy of Sex: Overview

 The Joy of Sex was at the top of The New York Times Best Seller list for 11 weeks and for more than 70 weeks in the top five (1972–1974).

 The original intention was to use the same approach as such cook books as The Joy of Cooking, hence section titles include "starters" and "main courses".
 The book features sexual practices such as oral sex and various sex positions as well as bringing "further out" practices such as sexual bondage and swinging to the attention of the general public.

 The original version was illustrated with specially commissioned illustrations by Chris Foss (black-and-white line drawings) and Charles Raymond (colour paintings) mixed with classical Indian and Japanese erotica to emphasize historical precedents for erotic illustration, out of concern of possible obscenity suits.
 The two artists based their work on photographs taken by Chris Foss, of Charles Raymond and his wife.
 The illustrations have become somewhat dated, mainly because of changes in hairstyles.
 Both the illustrations and text are titillating as well as illustrative, in contrast to the bland, clinical style of earlier books about sex.
 More recent editions feature new artwork, and added text emphasizing safer sex.

-The Joy of Sex did not address homosexual sex, bondage, other BDSM activities beyond a definitional level.